vladfilimon/vladfilimon.github.io/_posts/2020-05-28-Solidity-ERC20-Short-Address-Attack.md

 This underflow attack is a very interesting one as it relies on a couple of things, like lack of input validation (offchain), Ethereum not ~~implementing~~ enforcing checksum on addresses, and finally the way the EVM adds 0 for a missing byte, packs together the method call and the arguments.
 To my understanding, this type of attack has never been observed in the wild.
 It is important to note that smart contracts cannot be attacked in this manner directly, but through 3rd party (offchain) software that interacts with the smart contracts.

-A transitional [checksum system] (https://github.com/ethereum/EIPs/blob/master/EIPS/eip-55.md) has eventually been developed for Ethereum, though it's not somemthing at protocol level, leaving it up to the wallets and exchanges if they choose to implement it or not.
+A transitional [checksum system] (https://github.com/ethereum/EIPs/blob/master/EIPS/eip-55.md) has eventually been developed for Ethereum, though it's not somemthing at protocol level, leaving it up to the wallets and exchanges if they choose to
+   Thus the first 4 bytes `0xa9059cbb`, representing the signature, would tell EVM which method to invoke.
+- Each argument supplied as a 32 bytes padded with zeros. implement it or not.
 However, it is different from the one most other blockchains use (starting with Bitcoin) which is to encode the string in base 58 with an added version number and checksum, as Ethereum's EIP-55 would only capitalize some characters in the string:
 > Convert the address to hex, but if the ith digit is a letter (ie. it's one of abcdef) print it in uppercase if the 4*ith bit of the hash of the lowercase hexadecimal address is 1 otherwise print it in lowercase.